Stacktape

 cachePolicyId

-If you do not specify cache key, Stacktape uses default cache key (depending on the target origin):
+If you don't specify a cache key, Stacktape uses the following defaults:

 Origin typeParts of request included in cache key